UniMath/agda-unimath/src/commutative-algebra/integer-multiples-of-elements-commutative-rings.lagda.md

     iterated-addition-by-element-Ring (ring-Commutative-Ring A)
 ```

-### Multiples by integers of abelian group elements
+### Multiples by integers of elements of commutative rings

 ```agda
 module _